kimadeline/blog/content/posts/redwoodjs-azure-postgresql.md

 > 🤔 _Waiiiiit a minute.
 Why do we need to do that?_
 > <br /><br />
 > Well, it depends on the deploy target.
-Assuming we use Netlify, the IP address of the deployed website changes for each deploy, and they don't have a public IP range that can be whitelisted (see [this thread](https://community.netlify.com/t/netlifys-ip-ranges/14167) and [that answer](https://community.netlify.com/t/list-of-netlify-ip-adresses-for-whitelisting/1338/2)).
+For example if we deploy on Netlify, the IP address of the deployed website changes for each deploy, and they don't have a public IP range that can be whitelisted (see [this thread](https://community.netlify.com/t/netlifys-ip-ranges/14167) and [that answer](https://community.netlify.com/t/list-of-netlify-ip-adresses-for-whitelisting/1338/2)).
 The easiest way to move past this hurdle is to allow all IPs.
 >
 > Of course, **skip this step and use specific firewall rules if you know the IP addresses or ranges of the machines that will connect to your database**.